 The majority of the custom vinyl decals and graphics stripe kits found available today are cut vinyl.
 These decals have a negative background which is weeded away.
 This type of product has no clear outline, no background color and is manufactured using plotter machines.
 The plotter machine has a blade which when run across the vinyl material in combination with pressure applied cut the vinyl.
 The cut lines create the letters and shapes and after the weeding process, both the positive and negative space collectively create the final product.

 Our very own You Tube Video Tutorials Channel has all the sale methods we use and great tricks of the trade techniques used to assist in your DIY vinyl install.

 Visit a local art supplies store to grab yourself the right tool for your installation.
 They really aren’t expensive and help you perform a good resulting finish.
 Any resulting small bubbles can be ignored and will flatten themselves in time.
-Vinyl is porous material and night time it contracts with cold and day time expends.
+Vinyl is porous material and night time it contracts with cold and day time expands.
 This process releases trapped air below the vinyl decal.
-A squeegee tool accompanied with a wet install method usually results in a better final result.
+A squeegee tool accompanied with a wet install method usually results in a better finish.